abelMeli/fury_andesui-android/docs/guide/template-plugin/README.md

 # Andes template Plugin

-This plugin will help you to create a new Andes Component.
+This Android Studio plugin will help you to create a new Andes Component.
 You only need to specify a name and choose between a few options and the plugin will create all the needed classes to manage your new component.

 ## How to install the plugin
-- Download the .jar file present in this directory
+- Download the .jar file present in this directory (`/docs/guide/template-plugin`)
-- Install it entering in Android Studio -> Preferences -> Plugins -> Install Plugin from Disk...
+- Install it by entering in Android Studio -> Preferences -> Plugins -> Install Plugin from Disk...
 - Restart IDE
 - Run Build -> Rebuild project
 - The plugin is now ready for use!